romankurnovskii/romankurnovskii.github.io/content/ru/docs/90daysofdevops/day07.md

 ---
-title: День 7 - The Big Picture - Learning a Programming Language
+title: 7 - The Big Picture - Learning a Programming Language
 description: The Big Picture - Learning a Programming Language
 toc: true
 authors: